LukeLiu97/Git_learn_load/readme.md

-#Git Repository
-The repository create for git learn.
+#The repository is created for learn git